HallM/poc-fw2/concepts.md

         - then, how to handle live-edits (dev mode)
         - can required items be specified as "Above fold" or async?
     - helper for dropping the page's CSS and JS in
-    - dust doesn't quite support async data props: `{mydata}` is synchronous
+    - ~~dust doesn't quite support async data props: `{mydata}` is synchronous~~
-        - it does support helper-contexts that can kinda make it work
+        - ~~it does support helper-contexts that can kinda make it work~~
-        - the downside to these is they're all executed immediately
+        - ~~the downside to these is they're all executed immediately~~
-        - could use a lazy evaluation to prevent unneccessary data fetches
+        - ~~could use a lazy evaluation to prevent unneccessary data fetches~~
+    - turns out, dust supports fns and accessors that return promises. works great.
+    - could disable dust's internal cache to get all calls to onload. we cache ourselves, but it allows us to load component scripts

 - bunch of components for things like actionlink, pagelink, form